 Diop criticised MINUSMA for failing to meet the pressing, existential expectations of the Malian people, who initially viewed the mission with hope.
 He accused the mission of fostering the instrumentalisation of human rights issues by external powers for political purposes but acknowledged the peacekeepers’ contributions.

-MINUSMA was tasked with civilian protection and human rights monitoring in a country plagued by jihadist and separatist violence.
+MINUSMA was tasked with civilian protection and human rights monitoring in a country plagued by separatist violence.
 However, its reporting on abuses by all actors, including Mali’s own armed forces, often clashed with the junta’s agenda.

 These tensions, alongside back-to-back coups in 2020 and 2021, led the military rulers to call for the mission’s removal, prompting the UN Security Council to end its mandate.